 For top grain it sports a uniform look on its surface.
 This is very evident especially when you compare top grain leather to full grain leather.
 Top grain has a uniform look since it goes through the process of splitting, sanding, and/or buffing.
 A uniform look offers a very refined look that is just not possible with other types of leather.
 It looks very classy and very sharp, especially on a leather briefcase.
 The type of leather that is perfect if you are trying to go for a business or professional look!

 When it comes to high-quality leather, both top grain and full grain will always be in the conversation.
-What are their similarities?
-Most importantly what is their differences?
-In order for us to distinguish the two, there are five main differences to look at as a guide.
+There are five main differences to consider:

 Quality

-Even though we both consider top grain and full grain leather as top quality leather, there is still a bit of nuance when it comes to quality.
-The difference in quality is mainly because of the leather-making process.
-Specifically during the process of splitting leather.
-When we split leather there are pros and cons that come with it.
-In this case, when we split leather, we also split the layer of animal skin that contains the most fibers.
+Even though we consider both top-grain and full-grain leather as excellent quality leather, there is still nuance when it comes to leather quality.
+The difference in quality is mainly because of the manufacturing process, specifically during the initial tanning and splitting process.
+When we split leather, there are pros and cons that come with it.
+In this case, when we split the layer of animal hide that contains the strongest fibers, it affects the final product.
+The uppermost layer, containing natural fibers, is particularly important in terms of durability.

 Cost

-The cost of leather will vary, and it is a very good indicator of quality.
-The cost of leather will factor in a lot of things.
-From the type of animal hide that was used, the method of tanning, and the cost of labor.
-When comparing full grain and top grain, the former will be obviously expensive.
-There is a significant difference in prices and it is mainly because of labor.
+The cost of leather will vary, and it is a very good indicator of quality grade.
+The price factors in many aspects, from the type of leather used as raw material to the production process, including both vegetable tanning and chrome tanning methods, and the cost of labor.
+When comparing full-grain and top-grain leather, the former is obviously more expensive, being the finest leather available.
+There is a significant difference in prices, mainly due to the grain leather production process.

 Appearance